My first foray into writing came when I wrote a poem at 7.

 My work has been critiqued, articles have been accepted for magazines and local newspapers, my children’s books have been self-published.
 In 2017 I did two fantastic weekend courses at West Dene College for Arts – Crime Writing with Elly Griffiths and Lesley Thomson and Character & Perspective in Fiction with Isabel Ashdown – each of these successful authors were incredibly inspiring and uplifting and taught me a lot.
 I always seek to improve my skills and I read lots of different genres.

-Below is my debut adult novel:- The Woman Who Kept Everything, published by Avon Books UK, Harper Collins.
+Below are my adult books, The Woman Who Kept Everything and The Afternoon Tea Club, both published by Avon Books at Harper Collins.
 Underneath are my 6 children's books.
 In 2008, I had a book signing at Waterstones in Jersey, with Maisie's Dream.

 The Lady in the Van meets The Unlikely Pilgrimage of Harold Fry in this uplifting, funny and moving debut novel about a 79-year-old hoarder who is convinced the world is against her.